Ture Malmgren: Death and legacy

 Ture Malmgren died on 3 August 1922 at the age of 71, leaving behind his wife Hilma.
 The cause of death was a heart attack, after a prolonged period of diabetes.
 For the last six years of his life he had been unable to visit his castle, admiring it from afar instead.
 As the couple was childless, his entire fortune was willed to her, which caused a conflict with Malmgren's brother Axel.
-The dispute was resolved in Hilma's favour in June 1923.
-Going against his will, in which he asked to be buried in a cavern blown into the hill behind his home, the municipality decided to bury Malmgren at the Eastern Cemetery (Östra kyrkogården).
+The dispute was resolved in Hilma's favor in June 1923.
+Going against his will, in which he asked to be buried in a cavern blown into the hill behind his home (see Tomb of Ture Malmgren), the municipality decided to bury Malmgren at the Eastern Cemetery (Östra kyrkogården).
 Hilma, who never set her foot in Tureborg again after his death and spent the rest of her life in Villa Elfkullen, was buried beside him after her own demise in 1942.
 Their grave is marked by a massive tombstone, featuring a carved portrait of Ture.

 Tureborg, rented out to various individuals by Hilma, gradually fell into disrepair.
 Villa Elfkullen also became increasingly decrepit after Hilma's death.
 In 1950, the castle burned to the ground, leaving behind a charred ruin, which today is one of Uddevalla's most well-known landmarks.
 Villa Elfkullen, on the other hand, was restored in 1980 after being threatened with demolition.
 It is cared for by Föreningen Villa Elfkullen ("the Villa Elfkullen Association"), which has approximately 400 members, and receives thousands of visitors annually.
 The building, which was given protected status in 2001, houses a large number of Malmgren's personal belongings, put on display.

-The residential neighbourhood in the vicinity of Villa Elfkullen and Tureborg Castle has been named Tureborg, in honour of Malmgren.
+The residential neighborhood in the vicinity of Villa Elfkullen and Tureborg Castle has been named Tureborg, in honor of Malmgren.

 Bohusläningen remains one of the largest publications in the region, with a circulation of about 32 000, with six issues per week, as of 2014.